m0bil/imac-uefi-patches/ddr3-freq-limit-disable/README.md

 ## Notes

 - Tested on iMac 12,x with bootrom 87.0.0.0.0.
-- Not all ram modules tested seem to work, if they do not work at 1333 MHz for a start, they will probably not work at higher speeds.
+- Not all ram modules tested seem to work.
+If they do not work at 1333 MHz for a start, they will probably not work at higher speeds.
 - The "speet spot" for Sandy Bridge seems 1600 MHz.
 Faster modules will bring very little performance increase.